LottieAnning/LIFE4136_rotation3/README.md

 ![Structure Plot](Figures/final_fs.png)

+After preliminary testing, the populations SWB, GYE, TEM, SCT, LOI, PIL and SCB were removed as too many pure lyrata skewed the plot as there was only one pure arenosa in comparison.
+Some of the removed populations weren't fully pure lyrata however due to having a low percentage of arenosa genes, aren't likely to be allopolyploids.
+SCT and TEM were removed and PEK kept as they are closely related so one population surfices to represent the others.
+This package is not fully reliable as the data had to be filtered slightly to produce a worthy plot.

-The above plot is at k = 2, with KEH (far left) plotting as almost full arenosa (expected from previous knowledge), BZD, OCH, FRE, ROK and HAB plotting as hybrids and the rest plotting as pure lyrata (expected).
+The plot is at k = 2, with KEH (far left) plotting as almost full arenosa (expected from previous knowledge), BZD, OCH, FRE, ROK and HAB plotting as hybrids and the rest plotting as pure lyrata (expected).

 ## Allele Frequency Spectrum

 <a name="allele_frequency_spectrum"></a>

-Another way of investigating whether a population is **allo-** or **auto-** polyploid is by creating Allele Frequency Spectrums (AFS).
+Another way of investigating whether a population is an allopolyploid is by creating Allele Frequency Spectrums (AFS).
 Most commonly this is represented on a histogram.
 The output visualises the genetic variation within a population by describing the distribution of allele frequencies.

-We know from previous research by Yant et al. that allo- and auto- **hexaploids** plot on a histogram like such:
+We know from previous research by Marburger et al. that allo- and auto- **hexaploids** plot on a histogram like such:
 ![Example Allo/AutoPolyploids](Figures/auto:allo-ploids.png)
 The **autohexaploids** plot with an exponential distribution which is right skewed, this is because the least frequent allele frequencies are the rarely occuring single nucleotide polymorphisms (SNPs).
 There are many different SNPs which occur close to a frequency of zero, causing this high left peak. **Allohexaploids** plot with a left, central and right peak.
 Again the data contains a high count of in-frequent SNPs which form the left peak.
 The central peak represents the alleles which occcur at virtually half frequency becuase on average hybrids contain 50/50 alleles from the two populations that merged and thus the frequently occuring alleles in one population are only half in the new population.
 And the right sided peak is formed from alleles which are conserved over both populations.